 - 10 Home Brewing Supplies: Accessories

-If you haven’t checked out my article on How to Make Beer at Home, and you’re just starting your homebrew adventure.
+If you haven’t checked out my article on How to Make Beer at Home if you’re just starting your homebrew adventure.
 I suggest you learn this first before reading this article.
 No need to buy fancy books or get exclusive account access to a brewery blog.
 Just read this!
 It will get you up to speed on one of the methods of home brewing and also get you a little more familiar how and when each of these products are used in the home brewing process.
 Don’t worry, we’ll support you as you hop along your journey.

 Now, let’s move on to one of the many enjoyable parts of home brewing – picking out your new home brewing equipment!
 Here we go!

 The brew kettle or brew pot is used in the wort making process and is used to boil the wort.
 It is very important to choose a high-quality stainless steel brew kettle that is 10 gallons or larger.
 Quality is important as you want it to last for years; otherwise, you may find yourself ordering a replacement in just a short amount of time.

 I would suggest going with something around 10 gallons or more, that way if you do want the option to brew a larger amount the option is available to you.
 If you go with something smaller like a 5 gallon brew kettle, you’re limited to around 3-4 gallons of beer, which can go quickly especially if you’re sharing with friends and family.
 A smaller kettle will increase your chance of a boilover, which creates a huge awful mess.

 There are many different homebrew manufacturers out there in 2018 that provide several different options and sizes.
 The basic brew kettle will simply be a steel pot with handles, while the some of the higher end models will come with a number of bells and whistles.
 These bells and whistles aren’t required for brewing beer, but it sure does make it a whole lot easier and also allows less room for error.